Uerdingen railbus: Passenger services

 These railbuses were used on almost every branch line and for feeder services on many main lines in the Deutsche Bundesbahn and from 1994 Deutsche Bahn network.

 Its last regular work on passenger services with the Deutsche Bahn AG finished in 2000 at Bahnbetriebswerk Tübingen.
 These were twin-motored VT 98.9 versions, most of the single-motored VT 95.9 units had already been retired by 1980.
 In Köln-Nippes a 795 was still being used until 1983 for railway workers.

 Departmental vehicles

+From 1955 a series of 166 catenary maintenance vehicles was built based on the VT 98 railbuses.
+These were fitted with a test pantograph and a work platform on the roof which could be raised up to 1 m.
+These vehicles were originally designated as TVT and later as Class 701 (for vehicles with two motors) and Class 702 (for vehicles with a single motor).
+After all vehicles were rebuilt with a single motor they were renumbered as Class 701.
+The Class 702 designation was reused for vehicles fitted with dynamic braking and magnetic track brakes.

 Many Uerdingen railbuses were converted into railway departmental vehicles.
 For example, the prototype VT 95 906 was converted into an Indusi measurement car (and redesignated as DB Class 724).
 It was operated out of the signalling workshop at Wuppertal.
 Other converted Uerdingen railbuses are sometimes used today as cars for rail testing, track measurement and LZB measurement, and as tool vans or signalling maintenance vehicles.